Independent review of the IESO's Dispatch Scheduling and Optimization, and Day-Ahead Calculation Engine

-A 2022 review of the IESO's Dispatch Scheduling and Optimization (DSO), and Day-Ahead Calculation Engine (DACE) processes and procedures has been completed.
-During the review, nothing material came to the attention of the audit firm, PricewaterhouseCoopers (PWC), which would indicate that the dispatch algorithms were not operating in accordance with the relevant market rules.
+A 2016 review of the IESO's Dispatch Scheduling and Optimization (DSO) and Day-Ahead Calculation Engine (DACE) processes and procedures were completed without qualifications.
+During the review period, there was nothing that came to the attention of the audit firm PricewaterhouseCoopers which would indicate that the dispatch algorithms were not operating in accordance with the relevant market rules.
 The full reports are available at DACE Review and DSO Review.

 The review included an examination of both the DACE and DSO tools.
 The DACE tool is the software program that runs the day-ahead dispatch algorithm and is used to optimize day-ahead schedules over a 24-hour period for energy and operating reserves.
 The DSO tool is the software program that implements the dispatch algorithms, calculates market clearing prices and formulates dispatch instructions for generators and loads.
-The DSO tool finds an optimal outcome every five minutes by integrating market and reliability priorities, which is crucial to serving all Ontario electricity consumers.
+The DSO tool finds an optimal outcome every five minutes by integrating market and reliability priorities.
+Accurately calculated prices and precise dispatch instructions ensure all Ontario electricity consumers are well served.

 The PricewaterhouseCoopers review approach was extensive and included, but was not limited to:

 - Understanding applicable market rules and related processes and procedures